tburrows13/SpidertronEngineer/README.md

 - Tested and balanced mod compatibility, in particular: [Krastorio2](https://mods.factorio.com/mod/Krastorio2), [Bob's Vehicle Equipment](https://mods.factorio.com/mod/bobvehicleequipment), [Spidertron Extended](https://mods.factorio.com/mod/spidertron-extended)
 - Help needed: because I've never played any overhaul mods, it will be tricky for me to balance this mod to work with them.
 I'd appreciate suggestions about which technology researches to place upgrades at and which weapons/stats to have at each upgrade.
 I can happily go beyond the current 6 tiers if needed
 - Better handling of player inventory vs spidertron inventory; see [this discussion](https://mods.factorio.com/mod/SpidertronEngineer/discussion/5f396ef22e266cbb298ccc2d).
-I'm waiting on Factorio 1.1, which will hopefully include Spidertron logistics, before improving this further - it is heavily restricted by the mod API
+I'm waiting on Factorio 1.1, which will include a Spidertron logistics tab, before improving this further - it is heavily restricted by the mod API

 -----
 Miscellaneous